Jojo970/EmaCalculatorReact/README.md

 A cryptocurrency backtester application for traders who want to backtest the EMA Crossover strategy on various configurations.

 ## Deployment
+To try this project go [here](https://ema-calculator.netlify.app)!

+Or...

-To run this project run
+To run this project locally, run

 ```bash
   git clone https://github.com/Jojo970/EmaCalculatorReact.git